 Scientists reviewed brain tissue from the participants to identify indications of Alzheimer’s, as well as other kinds of brain disease and damage.
 Nearly across the board, at least one form of brain damage or disease was identified; yet factoring in higher quantities of physical activity resulted in better cognitive function – supporting the theory of cognitive resilience countering the effects of neurodegeneration.

 Due to the fact the research team focused in on the participants’ last 2 years of life, it is unclear whether a lifetime of physical exercise had an impact on these results, nor does it take into account the point that people who have a greater degree of cognitive functioning could have corresponded to a naturally higher level of physical activity.
 Nonetheless, the research provides encouraging data to help further support the benefit of promoting exercise throughout aging.

-We’d love to help the older adults in your life kick off the new year with a restored focus on improving health and fitness levels!
+Our team of experts in elder care Algonquin and surrounding area families trust the most would love to help the older adults in your life kick off the new year with a restored focus on improving health and fitness levels!
 Our highly trained and knowledgeable caregivers can help in many ways, including: